 Mobile computing is a generic term that refers to a variety of devices that allow people to access data and information from wherever they are.
-Sometimes referred to as "human-computer interaction," mobile computing transports data, voice, and video over a network via a mobile device.
+Mobile computing transports data, voice, and video over a network via a mobile device.

 The Benefits of Mobile Computing